rasoulasadiyan/Vehicle-color-recognition-using-YOLO/README.md

 # color recognition

-vehicle color recognition with yolo trained_model for detect cars in image and K-nearest neighbors algorithm for training colors
+vehicle color recognition with yolo trained_model for detect cars in image and K-nearest neighbors algorithm which is trained by R, G, B Color Histogram.
+It can classify White, Black, Red, Green, Blue, Orange, Yellow, Gray, Brown and Violet

 ### Build Dockerfile